How Much Should DJs Charge For Events?

 What determines the price a DJ would charge a client for their event?

 Is there a set price or guideline amongst DJs?
 Why are some DJs expensive but some are 'affordable' or just within your reach?
-As the client, are you getting the best quote for your event?
+As the client, are you getting the best quote for your event (especially if you planning to host a Nigerian traditional and white wedding on the same day)?
 Should you dare to haggle the price or quote given to you by the DJ?
 There are so many questions around this topic (sometimes referred to as a 'price war' within #DJ forums, facebook groups or discussion boards) and there is no end to it.
 Now before I lead you down the rabbit hole I would reveal a little secret to you, "it is not as it seems at the end of the rabbit hole".

 So how much should you charge a client as a DJ?